nemixu/trivia-rooms/README.md

 - Issue with removing 6 empty objects from the array at categoryDropDown.append - this was proven to be an issue to write clean code without having four if statements.
 I wanted to try and have the cleanest solution possible for this problem.
 The .includes method was the best solution and provided clean code and more readable for someone reading.

-- Issues without shuffle it would always put the same answer down on the answer area, I adopted Fisher-Yates Shuffle algorithm to resolve this and it now randomizes
+- Issues without shuffle it would always put the same answer down on the answer area, I adopted Fisher-Yates Shuffle algorithm to resolve this and it now randomizes the questions and displays into the dom.

 - was unable to show a user the correct answer if they clicked the wrong answer, so to improve the user experience of the game I decided to add a class that would check inside an if statement.

-- Issue with the final 10th question, once a user clicks it does not apply the class due to being in the else statement with no further arguements.
+- Issue with the final 10th question, once a user clicks it does not apply the class due to being in the else statement with no further arguements, this was resolved with a settimeout function for 1 and a half seconds.

 - Decoding issue with the api data e.g Mc Donald's would show McDonald%26%23039%3Bs, solution to this problem was created a hidden HTML element - pass it to the HTML element forcing the browser to correctly decode the characters for a later comparison